Steve Malaxos: Post playing

 In 1999, Malaxos was appointed as coach of the Sydney Swans reserves team in the AFL.
 In 2004, Malaxos was appointed to an assistant coach's position with Fremantle in the AFL, a position he left in 2009.

 Malaxos was inducted into the Western Australian Football Hall of Fame in 2005.

 He now is a sports teacher at a high school in Western Australia.

 Other matches

 Malaxos also played 10 matches in State of Origin football for Western Australia, as well as 23 pre-season/night series matches, 11 for Claremont, three for Hawthorn and nine for West Coast (these are counted as senior by the WAFL but not the VFL/AFL).
 If these matches are included, Malaxos played 386 senior career matches.

 Malaxos also played nine International Rules matches for Australia, which are counted as senior by the VFL/AFL, who list Malaxos' total as 383, excluding his pre-season/night series matches for Hawthorn and West Coast.
 If these are included here, Malaxos played an overall total of 395 senior career games.

+Malaxos' West Australian senior career games total was behind only Mel Whinnen at his retirement (using either of the VFL/AFL's West Australian total of 374, the total of 374 excluding International Rules matches, or his overall total of 383).